marcusguerranda/Option-Pricing-Engine/README.md

 We also use finite difference methods, Monte Carlo simulations, and other tools.
 These are included in my pdf file; however, the code is not provided as some parts are proprietary.

 While I have put in quite some time aiming to achieve this, there are many other improvements to be made, and I am aware.
-I was simply out of time and was not willing to commit more time to this endeavor.
+For example, it would be better practice to have a base class "Option", from which are derived the different types of options: European, American, Bermudian, etc.

+There are as well more advanced design patterns, but these are covered in the second course at Baruch College MFE/Quantnet.